 Adding 1 or at most, 2 keywords that describe the style of your design can help customers look for content if they have a style in mind.
 For example, they might be looking for something a little minimalist, and you could help out with your tagged minimalist template.

-There are plenty of keyword research tools available online.
+There are many keyword research tools to choose from online.
 Start with this list of free keyword research tools.
-We highly recommend trying out the Keyword Explorer tool offered by Moz.
+We recommend trying out the Keyword Explorer tool offered by Moz.
 Use these to create tags that target your audience.

 Create templates that are useful to your audience